 She grew up in San Diego, attending Grossmont High School and San Diego State College.
 She lives in New York City and Wellfleet, Massachusetts with her husband, a sculptor, Gary Kuehn.

-Her book about Kurt Vonnegut’s advice on writing, Pity The Reader: On Writing with Style by Suzanne McConnell and Kurt Vonnegut is available in hardcover published by Seven Stories Press, as an e-book published by RosettaBooks, and as an audio book narrated by Karen White published by Highbridge Audio.
+Her book about Kurt Vonnegut’s advice on writing, Pity The Reader: On Writing with Style by Suzanne McConnell and Kurt Vonnegut is available in hardcover and paperback published by Seven Stories Press, as an e-book published by RosettaBooks, and as an audio book narrated by Karen White published by Highbridge Audio.